ArmaniKorsich/Edge-Lit-Clock/README.md

 The three potentiometers on the device control the RED, GREEN, and BLUE color channels of the LEDs.

 Pressing the Photoresist_Set button will toggle tracking ambient brightness.
-When set, the device will lower the brightness of its LEDs to 20% in a fully d ark room.
+When set, the device will lower the brightness of its LEDs to 20% in a fully dark room.

 ## Schematics